5 Elements of an Effective Landing Page

-If someone is interested in information, they don't want to wait for a random time in the future from a salesperson to call back.
-In fact, it's not unlike a like cold call: it's always the best time for the person calling and the worst time for the person receiving the call.
+If someone is interested in information, they don't want to wait for a random time in the future for a salesperson to call back.
+In fact, it's not unlike a cold call: it's always the best time for the person calling and the worst time for the person receiving the call.

 2) Easily scannable

 People don't read every single word on the web page.
 They skim.
 Having relevant, scannable headlines with bulleted lists and meaningful breaks in paragraphs.
-We've seen landing pages with a main headline and then a wall of text.
+We've seen landing pages with the main headline and then a wall of text.

 This is true of any web page but when you're (usually) paying a platform to send traffic to this page for leads, you want to be as efficient as possible.

 Even if the copy is fantastic, nobody will read your message because it looks intimidating.
-Give the user bite sized "chunks" of easy-to-digest content.
+Give the user bite-sized "chunks" of easy-to-digest content.

 For example: Even if you don't have any images to use, type size, color, and treatment can have a big impact on your landing page.
 If your body copy is a serif font, use a sans-serif headline.
 Maybe some nicely formatted pull quotes or testimonials for emphasis.

 3) Have an appropriate goal & call to action